Skip to main content

 3. React Component Reusability

 Common patterns (card layouts, icon grids, text animations) are extracted into reusable components.
-The 17 scenes share a consistent visual language through styles.ts.
+The 14 scenes share a consistent visual language.

 4. Frame-Accurate Synchronization